active-hash/active_hash/README.md

 ## Releasing a new version

-To make users' lives easier, please maintain support for:
+To make users' lives easier, CI will exercise tests for:

-  * Ruby 2.4
+  * Ruby 3.0 through current
-  * ActiveRecord/ActiveSupport from 5.0 through edge
+  * ActiveRecord/ActiveSupport from 6.1 through edge

 Once appraisal passes in all supported rubies, follow these steps to release a new version of active_hash: